shoelace-style/shoelace/docs/tokens/z-index.md

 # Z-Index Tokens

-Z-indexes are still very much a work in progress.
+Z-indexes are used to stack components in a logical manner.

 | Token                       | Value |
 | --------------------------- | ----- |